rosasalberto/V-REP-Robotics-Simulation/README.md

 [![Youtube video](https://github.com/rosasalberto/V-REP-Robotics-Simulation/blob/master/images/_maze_solver.PNG)](https://www.youtube.com/watch?v=3Ijwl4Uje7I)

 The agent has to solve the maze.
 Implemented the right-hand rule, the agent follows the right wall until arriving at the end of the maze.
-This implementation does all mazes.
+This implementation does not solve all the mazes.
 The Lua implementation is available on the simulator script Pioneer_p3dx.

 ## **Sumo Battle**